mspector/143-145-Herbert-Rd/incidents/2023-05-26_basement-toilet-backup.md

 # Incident: basement toilet backs up, regurgitates sewage

+## Summary of observations
+- Basement toilet regurgitates water when toilets are flushed.
+- Basement toilet overflows when shower is used (we suspect due to the volume of water used).
+- After toilet flushes, a rhythmic dripping sound can be heard in the basement.

+## Timeline
 **26 May 2023**
 - We noticed the basement toilet was overflowing, spilling water onto the concrete floor.
   The water smelled bad (but not horrendously bad), and there was sewage in the toilet bowl.